ksclarke/docker-baseboxes/README.md

     PROJECT_NAME=alpine-glibc .travis/build.sh

-The "project name" should be one of this project's top level folders (that also contains a Dockerfile inside of it).
+The "project name" should be one of this project's top level directories (that also contains a Dockerfile inside of it).

 ## Contact